stoiabr/Brandon-Stoia-Portfolio/README.md

 ## Welcome to my Portfolio!

 My name is Brandon Stoia and I'm a rising junior at Miami University with an expected graduation in May 2024.
 I'm an honors & university scholars student with a Bachelor of Arts in Data Analytics and a Bachelor of Science in Data Science & Statistics with a minor in Business Analytics.
+This repository contains my explorations as I progress in my knowledge of the data science workflow.

 ## Ohio COVID Surges and Unemployment
 - This project included reading data from the Ohio COVID Dashboard and also accessing unemployment data from the Bureau of Labor Statistics API.